giuliaago/insilicoFramework/README.md

 As shown in the figure, you can return to the literature search step in any phase of the framework if the output isn't as you expect.

 As evidence of the feasibility and relevance of the proposed framework, we have uploaded the results of its application to the investigation of the giant red shrimp *A. foliacea* diet.
-Please visit the **xxx** directory of this Github page to see ecoPCR outputs, scatter plots and sunburst plots extracting the taxonomy of the genes amplificated; both the visualizations were created via ExTaxsI tool <a href="https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giab092/6514924?login=true">[3]</a>.
+Please visit the <code>xxxxxxxxxxxxxxxxxxxxxxxxxxxx</code> directory of this Github page to see ecoPCR outputs, scatter plots and sunburst plots extracting the taxonomy of the genes amplificated; both the visualizations were created via ExTaxsI tool [[3]](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giab092/6514924?login=true).

 ## Download ecoPCR

 ecoPCR is the program included in the OBITools package aimed at performing *in silico* PCR.
-Based on the pattern matching algorithm Agrep <a href="https://www.usenix.org/legacy/publications/library/proceedings/wu.pdf">[4]</a>, ecoPCR allows specifying the count of mismatches (up to a maximum of three) between the primer and the target sequence.
+Based on the pattern matching algorithm Agrep [[4]](https://www.usenix.org/legacy/publications/library/proceedings/wu.pdf), ecoPCR allows specifying the count of mismatches (up to a maximum of three) between the primer and the target sequence.
 Furthermore, this tool accepts multiple target sequences (i.e. the templates) which is crucial if you want to predict the amplification results of a metabarcoding study.

 To use ecoPCR you have to install the OBITools package.
 Please, ckeck if you have the following required software:
 * **Python 2.7**, that you can download at https://www.python.org/